Menstrual Cycle Calculator: How it Can Help You Conceive

 Ovulation can happen any time between cycle day 11 to 21.
 Once you begin tracking your periods (whether you use an app on your phone, a spreadsheet on your computer, or a pen and piece of paper), you can determine when you are ovulating.
 Things to record when creating a menstrual cycle calculator are:

-- If you experience any symptoms around ovulation (some people report having egg-white cervical discharge which is more “sperm friendly” or slight cramping on one side indicating that ovulation has happened,which is also referred to as mittelschmerz)
+• If you experience any symptoms around ovulation (some people report having egg-white cervical discharge which is more “sperm friendly” or slight cramping on one side indicating that ovulation has happened.

 There are also over-the-counter ovulation prediction kits you can purchase at your local drug store, or you can take your basal body temperature each morning to help provide insight into when you ovulate, which you can also add to your menstrual cycle calculator.
 After a few months, you should see a regular menstrual cycle pattern emerge.
 If you have regular cycles and you are actively trying to conceive, there may come a time when your next “Cycle Day 1” doesn’t come, and it will indicate that you should consider taking a pregnancy test.
 On average, if you’re healthy and are having sexual relations around ovulation time, you should conceive within a year.